-The Atelier is also an “urban laboratory” that performs in-depth urban and structural analyses, a technique developed by Christian de Portzamparc since the 70’s based on projects “manifestoes”, competitions and studies.
+The agency can also be described as an “urban laboratory” that performs in-depth urban and structural analyses, a technique developed by Christian de Portzamparc since the 70’s based on projects “manifestoes”, competitions and studies.
 This has allowed him to develop his methods and apply theoretical research and analysis principles to a multitude of practical situations.

-In his renewed vision of urban structure, which he called the “open block”, his work focuses on research in urban planning and concerns on the quality of collective and individual living spaces.
+In his new vision of urban structure, which he called the “open block”, his work focuses on research in urban planning and concerns on the quality of collective and individual living spaces.

-From singular buildings to rethought urbanism, the city is indeed one of the founding subjects of its work, which at the same time develops around three major themes: buildings that bring together the public as places of culture, music or institutions, landmark buildings such as towers, and parts of the city and neighbourhoods, from the block to the evolution of metropolises in the Greater Paris area for example.
+From singular buildings to rethought urbanism, the city is indeed one of the founding subjects of his work, which at the same time develops around three major themes: buildings that bring together the public as places of culture, music or institutions, landmark buildings such as towers, and parts of the city and neighbourhoods, from the block to the evolution of metropolises in the Greater Paris area for example.

 Landmark buildings often become urban benchmarks or symbols that draw an area together to create the essential marks which the immense urban landscape of metropolises requires.

-Based on these large unique objects, landmark buildings, urban poles of attraction, the interior and exterior spaces intersect like in the Cidade das Arte in Rio.
+Throughout these large unique objects, landmark buildings, urban poles of attraction, the interior and exterior spaces intersect like in the Cidade das Arte in Rio.
 Completed in 2013 it is a unique concert hall in the world that can be transformed into an opera hall.
-It houses a theatre, a chamber music and popular music hall, a movie theatre, dance and rehearsal rooms, exhibition spaces, and restaurants.
+It houses a theatre, a music chamber and popular music hall, a movie theatre, dance and rehearsal rooms, exhibition spaces, and restaurants.